influxdata/influxdb/docs/design.md

 ### Closed source vs Open Source

 - Ideally, we would use the soon-to-be open source plutonium client to interact with Influx Enterprise.
 This would mean that this application could be entirely open source.
 (We should check with Todd and Nate.)
-- However, if in the future we want to deliever a closed source version, we'll use the open source version as a library.
+- However, if in the future we want to deliver a closed source version, we'll use the open source version as a library.
 The open source library will define certain routes (/users, /whatever); the closed source version will either override those routes, or add new ones.
 This implies that the closed source version is simply additional or manipulated routes on the server.
 - Survey the experience of closed source with Jason and Nathaniel.

 ### Repository